oils-for-unix/blog-code/typescript/README.md

 ## Slogans

-- Oils parsing, TAPL Typed Arithmetic (by way of matklad), Norvig's Lispy (syntax and evaluator)
+- Oils lexing/parsing/errors , TAPL Typed Arithmetic (by way of matklad), Norvig's Lispy (syntax and evaluator)

 ## Tiers to the Language